 Attracting new blood is getting harder.
-Over the last year or so hiring seems to have become even more competitive, with salons chasing a dwindling pool of talent and experience.
+Over the last couple of years hiring seems to have become even more competitive with salons chasing a dwindling pool of talent and experience.

-Yet the ultimate success and strength of your hair or beauty business depends almost entirely on your team, and your ability to recruit the best talent.
+Yet the ultimate success and strength of your hair or beauty business depends very largely on your team, and your ability to recruit the best talent.

 Is your salon recruitment campaign falling on deaf ears?

 I’m guessing your competitors offer everything you do when recruiting.
 Great training, generous commission, fantastic career path and flexible working hours.
 And more.